cantryDev/FixTradeoffers/Readme.md

 ## Known Bugs

-- Tradeoffers can appear empty.
-(A page reload resolves this problem usually)
+- SteamAPI sometimes returns incomplete data (these tradeoffers will be hidden).
 - Other Extensions which manipulate the tradeoffers page wont change the page.
+- Declining Tradeoffers only works on the tradeoffer page itself.